loopbackio/loopback-next/docs/site/Relation-generator.md

 - **Relation `type` between models.** _(relationBaseClass)_ Prompts a list of available relations to choose from as the type of the relation between the source model and the target model.
-Relation types supported:
+Supported relation types:

   - hasMany
   - hasOne